okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 Display the desired bar graph by selecting **Top Requests by IP** or **Top Requests by API Token** in the dropdown menu.

-Click an IP address bar or API Token once to view the traffic for that IP address or API Token on the line graph.
-Double-click any IP address bar or API Token to view the traffic for all the IP addresses or Tokens on the line graph.
+Click an IP address or API Token bar once to view the traffic for that IP address or API Token on the line graph.

 <div class="three-quarter">